sobri909/LocoKit/LocationFilteringExamples.md

 # Location Filtering Examples

 These screenshots were taken from the ArcKit Demo App.
-Compile and run the Demo App on device to experiment with the SDK and see its results in your local area.
+Compile and run the Demo App on device to experiment with the SDK and see results in your local area.

+### Filtering and Smoothing

+ArcKit uses a two pass system of filtering and smoothing location data.

+The first pass is a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter) to remove noise from the raw locations.
+The second pass is a dynamically sized, weighted moving average, to turn potentially erratic paths into smoothed, presentable lines.

 ### Short Walk Between Nearby Buildings